newsuk/times-components/README.md

 Tests are currently using [jest](https://jestjs.io/) to run so if you want to debug any test follow these steps:

 1. (FIND YOUR TEST COMMAND) `jest --config="./packages/provider/__tests__/jest.config.js"`.
 Depending on what directory we start the tests from, the `--config` directory may differ.
-My currenct directory is at the repo root: `times-components`.
+My current directory is at the repo root: `times-components`.

-2. See your test command from the `package.json` for the speciffic package you want to check out.
+2. See your test command from the `package.json` for the specific package you want to check out.

 > NOTE: If you don't have jest installed globally, you can use it locally from the `node_modules/.bin/jest`